 It is also great sliced and served on top of a fresh salad or rolled up in a wrap with cucumbers, onions, tomatoes, and feta cheese for a nice Mediterranean meal.

 - Chicken breasts (or your favorite chicken part)

 - a fresh sprig of rosemary, finely chopped

 - gallon sized freezer ziplock bag

 - Mince the garlic cloves and finely chop the fresh rosemary and place in the plastic bag.

 - With the tip of a sharp knife, score the chicken breast to allow the marinade to soak into the raw chicken.

 - Place the chicken in the plastic baggie with the garlic and rosemary.
 Squeeze the juice of the lemon over the chicken then pour in the olive oil.
-Add a desired amount of salt and pepper.
+Add the desired amount of salt and pepper.

 - Seal the bag tightly and shake the bag to allow the mixture to coat the chicken.
-Give the chicken enough time to fully absorb the flavors by allowing the it to marinate for at least 30 minutes or longer.
+Give the chicken enough time to fully absorb the flavors by allowing it to marinate for at least 30 minutes or longer.